Realiserad/fish-ai/README.md

 #### Bedrock

-[AWS Bedrock](https://aws.amazon.com/bedrock) provides LLMs hosted by AWS.
+[AWS Bedrock](https://aws.amazon.com/bedrock) provides language models hosted by AWS.
 They can be accessed either through the Mantle gateway or the Converse API.

 If no `api_key` is configured, a short-term token is automatically generated from your